How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 preview the lay out

-When the OS migration process finishes, you can move to the next phrase to set Windows 11/10 boot from the new disk.
+After the OS migration process is complete, you can proceed to set Windows 11/10 to boot from the new disk.

 #Phrase 2.
 Set Up Windows 11/10 to Boot from New Hard Drive

-After the OS migration, you need to set up the computer to boot Windows 10 from the new hard drive.
-If you forget to do so, your computer will continue booting up from the old system disk.
+After migrating to a new OS, you need to set up your computer to boot from the new hard drive, or it will continue to boot from the old system disk.

 Step 1.
 Restart PC and press F2/F12/Del to enter BIOS.